 - Undertake regular analysis of contracts and agreements that Pact Myanmar has received and lead the preparation of budget amendments for negotiation with donors.

-- Supervise and manage directly the Pact Myanmar Finance Director.
-Coordinate with appropriate HQ finance personnel, including regional financial advisor.
+- Supervise and manage directly the Pact Myanmar Director of Finance and Operations.
+Coordinate with appropriate Headquarters finance personnel, including regional financial advisor.

-- Oversee execution of financial management and administration policies and ensure that policies and procedures (new and existing) are clearly communicated to staff, and are respected.
+- Oversee management policies and ensure that policies and procedures (new and existing) are clearly communicated to staff and are respected.

 - Ensure that all required documentation is available and stored as per Pact regulations.

 - Provide financial and administrative information, as required, to Pact Myanmar staff, donors and Pact Headquarters.

 - Supervision of senior management staff, including COP and others.